pyside/pyside2-setup/README.md

 any contribution without requiring a transfer of copyright.

 PySide 2 supports Qt5.
-For building, please read about [gettting the dependencies](https://github.com/PySide/pyside2/wiki/Dependencies).
+For building, please read about [getting the dependencies](https://github.com/PySide/pyside2/wiki/Dependencies).
 Then download the sources by running `git clone --recursive https://github.com/PySide/pyside2-setup.git`.

 ###Building